-This first set of prints that Stella made was seen as "pre-designed" and were disregarded in contemporary critical literature where the prints were considered too dependent on the paintings and too informed by the Gemini 'house style.'
-For the critics of the time, the Gemini effect was mechanical and almost as commercial as screen printing.
+This first set of prints that Stella made was seen as "pre-designed" and were disregarded in contemporary critical literature where the prints were considered too dependent on the paintings and too informed by the Gemini house style.
+For many critics of the time, the Gemini effect was too mechanical and almost as commercial as screen printing.
 But for Stella the prints were made to represent his paintings in ways that he had not been able to do before.
 For the artist, Axsom writes, "The prints are affiliated with the world of preliminary studies, with those considerations, revisions, and preparations that precede the execution of painting."20 Paintings are viewed as individual works of art that are completely finished, and with prints, you can have a series that tells a story, and this is what Stella did.

-The Star of Persia II #84 was thus part of Stella's first major lithographic print project.
-It was purchased for instruction purposes by Professor Irving Marcus for Sacramento State in the late 1960s when his students raised enough money from the sale of their artworks to acquire the print.21 Frank Stella is a historically significant artist and The Star of Persia II print is an important part of the Sacramento State art collection.
+The Star of Persia II #84 is thus part of Stella's first major lithographic print project.
+It was purchased for instruction purposes by Professor Irving Marcus for Sacramento State in the late 1960s with money raised from the sale of student prints.
+21 Frank Stella is a major American artist and The Star of Persia II print is an important part of the Sacramento State art collection.